 |Other||Linen provided, Towels provided|

 This area is ideal for walking and cycling, there being several footpaths within a few hundred yards, and we are just off national cycle routes 30 and 339, although the whole area is just brilliant for leisure cycling.
-There is an RSPB bird sanctuary at Swell which is 20 minutes drive away.
+There is an RSPB bird sanctuary for nesting herons at Swell which is 20 minutes drive away.

 The surrounding 20 miles are full of interesting places to visit, many of these are National Trust such as Montacute House and Barrington Court.
 East Lambrook Manor gardens, famous for its cottage garden started by Margery Fish and now a grade 1 listed garden, is a 500 yard walk away.